 There are no definitive causes of oral cancers; therefore, early detection is vital.
-Brushing your pet’s teeth every day not only helps keep your pet’s teeth and gums healthy—it will also familiarize you with your pet’s mouth.
-By brushing their teeth regularly, you are more likely to notice if something looks or smells different.
+Brushing your cat’s teeth every day not only helps keep your pet’s teeth and gums healthy—it will also familiarize you with your feline’s mouth.
+By brushing their teeth regularly, you are more likely to notice the symptoms of oral cancer, such as if something looks or smells different.

 Diagnosis and Staging Oral Cancer in Cats

 Along with bloodwork, your veterinarian may do a fine-needle aspiration or a biopsy of the tumor to confirm whether it is cancerous.
+In some cases, a fine-needle aspiration of the lymph nodes may be performed, too.
 If the sample taken is confirmed as cancer, the next step is to determine the stage of cancer.
-Your pet may need radiographs or a CT scan of the head or chest area.
+Your feline may need radiographs or a CT scan of the head or chest area.
 This is done in order to see if cancer has spread to other parts of the body.

 Treatment Options for Cats with Mouth Tumors

-A cancer diagnosis can feel devastating, but the good news is that your pet has options.
+A cancer diagnosis can feel devastating, but the good news is that your cat has options.
 There are typically two methods for treating oral cancers and tumors in pets.